-You may want to try using a clitoral stimulator instead.
-“These are vibrators designed to externally stimulate a woman's clitoris for her sexual pleasure and orgasm,” says Annabelle.
-“They are sex toys created for massaging the clitoris and are not penetrating sex toys.
-However, the shape of some vibrators allows for penetration and the stimulation of inner erogenous zones for extra sexual pleasure."
+"These are vibrators designed to externally stimulate a woman's clitoris for her sexual pleasure and orgasm," Knight confirms.
+"They are not penetrating toys, however the shape of some clitoral vibrators allows for penetration and the stimulation of inner erogenous zones for extra sexual pleasure."

-Clitoral stimulators can be very powerful and an intense experience.
-“The main function of the clitoral vibrator is to vibrate at varying speeds and intensities,” says Annabelle.
-“Clitoral stimulators come in lots of shapes and sizes.
+If a bullet takes your fancy, don't let the smaller size of them deceive you - they are still very powerful toys.
+"The main function of the clitoral vibrator is to vibrate at varying speeds and intensities," Knight says.
+"Bullets can also come in lots of shapes and sizes.
 Many of them are super-discreet shapes, which suit some women who prefer alternatives to phallus-shaped toys."

 Rabbit vibrators vs clitoral stimulators: how your orgasm may differ

-But rabbit vibrators are still a good pick.
-“Rabbit vibrators can offer the best of both worlds – clitoral stimulation and penetration,” says Annabelle.
+For the same reason though, rabbit vibrators are also a good pick.
+“Rabbit vibrators can offer the best of both worlds – clitoral stimulation and penetration,” says Knight.
 “And what really makes the rabbit so popular is its ability to give you the sought-after ‘blended orgasm’.
-Blended orgasms are just for vulvas.
-These epic orgasms occur when both the G-spot and clitoris are stimulated at the same time.
+Blended orgasms are just for vulvas and are when both the G-spot and clitoris are stimulated at the same time.
 The experience is very intense.”

 Rabbit vibrators vs clitoral stimulators: which is better for sensitivity?

-Often feel pain during masturbation or sex?
-Then you may prefer a clitoral stimulator.
-“Clitoral stimulators are best suited to women who prefer to focus more on clitoral stimulation.
-This is perhaps because they can experience discomfort through repeated penetration,” says Annabelle.
+If you often feel sensitivity or even pain during sex, then you might you may prefer a clitoral stimulator like a wand vibrator.
+"These are best suited to women who prefer to focus more on clitoral stimulation.
+This is perhaps because they can feel discomfort through repeated penetration."

 What to look out for when buying a rabbit or clitoral stimulator

 The retailer you choose to buy from can also make a big difference.
 “Always buy from a reputable retailer that has a good returns policy.
 Plus, look for in-store experts who you can talk to, so you know you are buying a toy that perfectly suits your body,” says Annabelle.
-Shopping online?
-“Lovehoney has a team of experts working 24/7 on the phone and online.
-This means you can talk to an expert who can find exactly the right toy based on your sexual preferences."
+"And if you prefer to shop online, many brands [including Lovehoney] have a team of experts working 24/7 on the phone and via the chat service.
+This means you can talk to an expert and find exactly the right toy based on your sexual preferences."

 Rabbit vibrators vs clitoral stimulators: which is best for an orgasm?

-So, which one should you pick?
-“It really depends on the person,” says Annabelle.
+So rabbit vibrators vs clitoral stimulators, which one is better?
+“It really depends on the person,” says Knight says.
 “Lots of women love both types of sex toy.
 They might want a rabbit vibrator when they are feeling energetic and crave penetration.
 But they could opt for a clitoral stimulator for other times when they are looking for less vigorous pleasure.”

 Not sure which one you’ll be in the mood for?
-Buy them both!
-“It really is a case of trial and error and working out what suits you best,” says Annabelle.
+Buy them both, Knight suggests, especially as many brands also have a good returns policy where you can send back sex toys - even if they've been used.
+“It really is a case of trial and error and working out what suits you best,” she says.
 “Both types of toys are the go-to choice for many women.”

 Faye M Smith is an award-winning journalist with over 15 years experience in the magazine industry.
 Her continued work in the area of natural health won her the coveted title of the Health Food Manufacturers’ Association (HFMA) Journalist of the Year Award 2021.
 Currently Health Editor across several brands including woman&home, Woman and Woman’s Own, Faye specialises in writing about mental health, the menopause, and sex and relationships.